-A lot of International Brands have their own official website that’s set up out of China.
+A lot of International Brands have their own official website that is set up out of China.
 This makes it difficult for brands to manage and maintain.

 However, this option has several major drawbacks.
 First, as the servers are not in China, it may be difficult for users to access.
-Also, another huge disadvantage is the challenge in delivering customer service.
-As all the services are located outside of China, it is difficult for brands to provide quality after sales service, refunds, and product exchanges.
+Also, another huge disadvantage is the challenge of delivering customer service.
+As all the services are located outside of China, it is difficult for brands to provide quality after-sales service, refunds, and product exchanges.

-An Outlet on a popular online E-commerce Platforms
+An Outlet on a popular online E-commerce Platform

-There are large online Chinese e-commerce platforms which have been developed during this last few year such as Taobao, Tmall and JD.com and they’ree extremely well known.
+There are large online Chinese e-commerce platforms that have been developed during the last few years such as Taobao, Tmall, and JD.com, and they’re extremely well known.
 They seem like a simple option, let’s have a look at how they work.

 There’s a common misconception in the West that Taobao and Tmall are the same platforms but that’s not really the case.
 Taobao and Tmall are both operated by the Alibaba Group but they use different unapparent models.
 Taobao is a C2C (Customer to Customer) platform for individual vendors while Tmall is B2C (Business to Customer) platform for official manufacturers brands or organizations that have a legal entity in China.

-These platforms can provide a great deal of access, but online stores on these malls require costly setup fees and commission.
+These platforms can provide a great deal of access, but online stores in these malls require costly setup fees and commissions.
 Brands may also need to pay extra advertising and marketing costs.

 They are different from online malls in a few ways.
 Online hypermarkets do not have individual online storefronts for the overseas brand to operate.
 Storage and distribution are also managed by the hypermarket.
 Distinguished online hypermarkets in China include NetEase Kaola and Jumei.

-While these platforms can pledge a significant deal of access, setting up an online store on these malls requires high setup fees and commissions.
+While these platforms can pledge a significant deal of access, setting up an online store in these malls requires high setup fees and commissions.